 If you are traveling from April to December – outside of whale watching season – you can continue reading here about the excursion to Salto El Limón, as this is kind of a substitute excursion with similar areas during this season.

-Most excursions from Punta Cana are not including just the whale watching in the Samaná Bay, but also a visit to Cayo Levantado, which is widely known as Bacardi Island.
-Other Samaná whale watching tours also include the visit of the waterfall Salto El Limón.
-Hence you can combine this amazing nature experience with some relaxing time at a gorgeous beach on the Samaná peninsula.
-On the other side, be prepared for a long day out of your resort as most tours are lasting between 10 and 12 hours, some even up to 14 hours if you do several stops on other all-inclusive resorts in Punta Cana before heading north.
+Most excursions from Punta Cana combine the whale-watching trip with either a visit to Cayo Levantado (Bacardi Island) or the hike/horseback ride to Salto El Limón waterfall, hence you get 2 natural attractions for the price of 1.
+On the other side, be prepared for a long day out of your resort as most tours last between 10 and 12 hours, some even up to 14 hours if you make several stops at other all-inclusive resorts in Punta Cana before heading north.

 You board the bus and head northwestward on a scenic but not spectacular journey.
 You drive along a newly built road between the mountains of the Cordillera Oriental (which is also home to Montaña Redonda) and the coastline, passing small villages and abundant rice terraces.
 The journey from Punta Cana by bus takes around 1.5-2 hours.